Kunnamkulam: Transport

-Aerial view of Kunnamkulam Town Centre, showcasing the intersection of two state highways.

-Kunnamkulam is a significant node in Kerala's road network, with State Highway 69 (SH 69) (Thrissur- Kuttippuram) and State Highway 50 (SH 50) (Wadakkaanchery - Chavakkad) intersecting at the centre of Kunnamkulam town namely the Parayil Centre.
-Additionally, State Highway 39 (SH 39) intersects with SH 69 near Perumpilavu, just south of Kunnamkulam.

 Road

-Public transportation in Kunnamkulam is primarily served by buses operated by the Kerala State Road Transport Corporation (KSRTC) and private operators.
-The Kunnamkulam Bus Stand, located centrally, is a hub for both intra-district and inter-district bus services, connecting to destinations like Kozhikode, Ernakulam, and Thiruvananthapuram.
-Frequent bus services to Guruvayur cater to the large number of pilgrims visiting the Guruvayur Sri Krishna Temple.
-Local auto-rickshaws and taxis are widely available for short-distance travel within the town and to nearby areas.
+State Highway 69 (Thrissur- Kuttippuram) and State Highway 50 (Wadakkaanchery - Chavakkad) intersect at the centre of Kunnamkulam town, at Parayil Centre.
+Additionally, State Highway 39 intersects with SH 69 near Perumpilavu, north of Kunnamkulam.

 Kunnamkulam bus stand

-The New Bus Stand facility spans approximately 40,000 square feet and features a distinctive curved roofing system.

 The Kunnamkulam New Bus Stand, inaugurated in 2020, is a significant addition to the town's transportation infrastructure.
 Located on Town Hall - Herbert Road, it serves as a central hub for both private and public bus services, enhancing connectivity within the Thrissur district and neighbouring regions.
 The bus stand includes passenger amenities such as waiting areas, refreshment kiosks, and designated drop-off zones.
 Additionally, it houses a shopping complex, a commercial space aimed at boosting local commerce and providing convenience to travelers.
 Despite its inauguration, the bus stand's full-scale operations were delayed due to pending interior work within the shopping complex and challenges posed by the COVID-19 pandemic.

 Rail

-The nearest railway station is Guruvayur Railway Station, approximately 8 km away, which connects Kunnamkulam to major cities like Thrissur, Ernakulam, and Chennai via the Southern Railway network.
-For more extensive rail connectivity, Thrissur Railway Station, about 22 km away, serves as a major junction with trains to destinations across India.
+The nearest railway station is Guruvayur railway station, approximately 8 km away, which connects Kunnamkulam to cities like Thrissur, Ernakulam, Trivandrum, Chennai and Madurai via the Southern Railway network.
+For more extensive rail connectivity, Thrissur railway station, approximately 24 km away, is a major railhead with trains to destinations across India.

 Air

 The closest international airport is Cochin International Airport (COK) at Nedumbassery, approximately 78 km from Kunnamkulam.
 This airport offers domestic and international flights, making it the primary gateway for air travelers.
 Calicut International Airport (CCJ), about 80 km away, is another viable option for air travel.
 Both airports are accessible via SH, with taxi services and private vehicles providing transport to and from Kunnamkulam.

-Kunnamkulam’s road infrastructure supports its role as a commercial hub, with well-maintained arterial roads and bypasses reducing congestion in the town centre.
-The town also benefits from its proximity to the ports of Kochi and Kozhikode, which are vital for trade and logistics in the region.
-Despite its robust connectivity, traffic congestion during peak hours and festival seasons, remains a challenge, prompting ongoing infrastructure improvements.